cruzgerman216/CodeLabs-Angular-Exercises/exercises/components-&-databinding/Components-&-Databinding-exercises.md

  - In app.component.html, pass down the name property to the user component.
  - run 'ng serve' and you should see your name on the webpage.

-2. **Passing down information two levels deep using the input decorator**
+**Exercise 2: Passing down information two levels deep using the input decorator**
  - Create a new angular project called angular-nested-components-input-exercise
  - Generate two components called myprofile and posts
  - myprofile should be nested in the app component and posts should be nested in the myprofile component